-To remove the cleats from the utility rail, remove the end cap by pushing up on the locking tab, located on the bottom of the end cap.
-Slide the cleat off the end of the rail.
+To remove the cleats from the utility rail, remove the end cap screw located in the center of the end cap, using a #T30 Torx® head driver.
+Remove the end cap and slide the cleat off the end of the rail.